FedericoPecora/coordination_oru/README.md

 The coordination method is based on the trajectory envelope representation provided by the Meta-CSP framework.
 A trajecotry envelope is a set of spatio-temporal constraints on a robot's trajectory.
 A trajecotry envelope spans over a path, which is itself a sequence of path poses ```<p1, ... pn>```.
 The method works as follows:

 * For each pair of trajecotry envelopes (te1, te2) of two distinct robots, compute the areas of spatial intersection of the trajectory envelopes (critical sections)
-* For each critical section, instruct the robot driving te2 that it cannot drive beyond a critical point ```p``` defined as the maximum among
+* For each critical section such that the te1 has not yet been navigated through by the corresponding robot, instruct the robot driving te2 that it cannot drive beyond a critical point ```p``` defined as the maximum among
   * the first path point in the path of te1 that is also in the critical section
   * the path point of te2 that is ```s``` path points behind the current path point of the robot driving te1, where ```s``` is a safety distance